Postpartum Hair Loss: Our Complete Guide

 Postpartum hair loss (also known as Postpartum Telogen Effluvium) can be fairly minor, but for some new mums, it can be severe and distressing.
 Due to hormonal changes in the body, after birth, your hair can sometimes fall out in fistfuls and shed rapidly.
 Tresses may become limp and straggly, your hairline may recede and the hair itself can thin.
 The average person loses up to 100 hairs a day, but new moms can lose up to 400, so if you’re noticing excess hair on your pillow or in the shower drain, you’re probably not imagining it!

 These symptoms can have a terrible effect on a new mother’s mental health and confidence.
 A woman’s relationship with her hair is closely linked to how they feel about themselves, more so than a man’s relationship with his.
 Alongside the new stress of caring for a newborn, it may feel even more exhausting, overwhelming and/or you may be finding it difficult to cope.

 But, what causes postpartum hair loss in the first place?

-Well, when you’re pregnant, your body experiences a surge in progesterone and estrogen levels which keeps the hair in an ongoing state of growth.
+Well, when you’re pregnant, your body experiences a surge in progesterone and oestrogen levels which keeps the hair in an ongoing state of growth.
 You may have found that during your pregnancy, you had thicker feeling hair, more length, and generally luscious locks.
 After you give birth, the body levels its hormones out again, so hair may remain in the 'resting' stage of its growth cycle and then fall out anytime between 2-6 months postpartum.
 By 6 months though, hair loss should have slowed to pre-pregnancy levels… But it can take up to 12 months.